 compassion, collaboration & cooperation iN transistion

-oracles in which they discovered omens of the future, then it is not difficult to imagine
+INCAS as oracles in which they discovered omens of the future, then it is

 Ralph Steadman's obsession with Leonardo da Vinci has resulted in that which is undoubtedly one of the most inspired and magnificent flights of imagination it is possible to find in book form.
 He travels to Italy to stand in places where Leonardo stood, trying to imagine what it was like to occupy that MIND which would never stop yearning to fly; never sit back with others reassessing Aristotle and Plato and call it an Enlightened day; who refused to accept knowledge unless it came straight from experience and consequently invented everything from the vocabulary of academic drawing to the submarine.

-for 26 hours before anyone noticed - in consideration of the total arrogance of the
+missing for 26 hours before anyone noticed - in consideration of the total

 NO BETTER STATEMENT, to come out of yesterdays demonstrations in the City of London, prior to today's G20 Summit, was that reported by James Hall in today's Daily Telegraph.

 ”On Old Jewry, a side-street that leads to Cheapside, two young men are dressed in smart suits with canes and copies of the FT under their arms.
 On first sight, they appear to be ironically-dressed anti-capitalist protesters.

 But they are not.
 Gavriel Merkado and Vladimir Lavrentiev, both 21, are both at business school in London. ”We are protesting in defence of capitalism.
 People are too willing to blame capitalism if things go wrong,” says Mr Merkado through wafts of marijuana smoke from nearby dancing crusties.